 Choosing the best safari area

-Southern and East Africa is a huge area.
 Each safari area offers a different sort of game viewing experience.
-Here, briefly, are a few of the best choices, to help you make your decision.
+Here, briefly, are some of the best loved areas.

 Kruger National Park, South Africa

-Here there's every chance of seeing the Big 5, and very close up.
+Here, there's every chance of seeing the Big 5, and very close up.
 From leopards to cheetah to hippo to elephants and virtually everything in between.
 South Africa’s jewel, this is a mixed woodland topography, offering truly close-up viewing of all the animals we so love to watch and photograph.
-Any iconic animal you may miss in other areas, well, you’ll be 95% assured of seeing it here.
 Game viewing is either in open-sided game drive vehicles or / and on foot.
-Choose a guided tour; you'll see so much more.
 You can come upon almost anything around the next curve in the road - and very often do.
 Game viewing is outstanding all year through; winters are cool and summers warm.
 Lodges are sophisticated and modern, with all conveniences including wifi.
 Good roads and airports get you there easily.
-(Be aware: the nasty, callous practice of canned lion hunting is still legal in SA.
-Read about it here.
-So be sure to choose a safari lodge with no connections to canned lion hunting.)
+(Note: the nasty, callous practice of canned lion hunting is still legal in SA.
+Be sure to choose a safari lodge with no connections to canned lion hunting.)

 The Okavango Delta, Botswana

 This is a shallow water wonderland, a rare inland delta in what is essentially an arid country, Botswana.
 The animals all come to drink here, so game viewing is very good.
 In all probability you will get to see elephants, a large variety of antelope, lions, hippo, crocodiles, wonderful water birds and more.
 The scenery is immensely beautiful.
 Game viewing is mostly water-based: from dug-out canoes, which is a special experience other regions can’t offer.
 It’s quiet here.
-You get a strong sense of being an element within the wilderness - and indeed you are, because this is such a non-intrusive way of viewing.
-Land (vehicle) viewing is also possible at some lodges.
+You get a strong sense of the perfect balance of all the elements here, and being on the shallow water is a non-intrusive way of game viewing.
+Land (vehicle) viewing is also possible at some lodges, depending on where their position.
 Water levels are highest in June to October.
 Many lodges are off the grid, and only accessible by air taxi.

 Chobe Game Reserve, Botswana

 To see great herds of elephants, you go to the Chobe area of Botswana.
 It is magical to sit and watch large family herds of elephants going about their business.
 Geographically, the area is rather flat, being a flood plain, and the Chobe River winds lazily through it.
 The elephants visit the river daily, making it among the best elephant viewing south of the equator.
 Another great plus for Chobe is that one of the planet’s greatest natural wonders, Victoria Falls, is on the doorstep.
 And one more reason to love Botswana: there is no hunting allowed in Botswana.
-At all.
-Go Botswana!
+Well, for the moment, at least.

 Luangwa Valley, Zambia

 Let’s explore! says the promo material about Zambia.
 It’s right on the button, for this is an explorer's paradise.
 The South Luangwa is the area that put proper walking safaris on the map, led by some of the legendary safari guides.
 The walking safari has legions of fans worldwide and there's arguably no place better known for it.
 But we're not talking marathon sports here, simply ... well ... just walking.
 Using your legs to get around.
 So, if you love the idea of getting close to the 'real' Africa by touching it, hearing it and taking the time to really, really look at it close-up, this is the one.
-An entirely bewitching experience.
-And the area is teeming with wildlife, including the Big 5.
+A hugely satisfying safari experience, in a region teeming with wildlife, including the Big 5.

 The Serengeti & Maasai Mara, Tanzania & Kenya